July 2011 ~ The Northeast

 It was a long, uphill ride but, with cool patches of shade, it was fun winding through the narrow back streets, some cobblestone and all curbed with granite.
 That's right, the curbs are chiseled from solid granite, like you would use for a countertop now.
 Whaling had its advantages.

 The boat shopping was typically long and drawn out, and the usual things were forgotten, again.
 But we managed to order a new stove at a tax-free price and return and replace the water pump.
 By then it was nigh onto 3pm and we were famished, so took refuge in a local burrito haunt.

 Next, we had heard of a place called Newport Nautical that might have some used sails.
 It had them, and more.
 Much more.
 It is a labyrinth of old, used and mostly worthless boat parts, with occasional gems.
 We asked about sails and were ushered to a low ceilinged basement dimly lit with wall-mounted flickering florescent lights.
 The smell was a cocktail of dust, boat mold and canvas.
-Emma wrinkled her nose.
+Nina wrinkled her nose.
 We dug around for awhile, finding some potential Gennies and Spinnies.
 We'll have to get some additional measurements to see what might fit.